saucelabs/sauce-school/codelabs/Module2_SeleniumJS.md

 <!-- ------------------------ -->

-## 2.05 Setting Up Your First Test
+## 2.05 Setting Up Your First JavaScript Test
 Duration: 0:10:00

 Here's the markup for a standard login form (pulled from the login example app on [the-internet](http://the-internet.herokuapp.com/login).